Why You Should Track Your Health

 What exactly is health education, you’re wondering?
 Health education promotes health, wellness, and disease prevention through voluntary behavioral changes – such as adopting a healthy diet, engaging in daily physical activity, managing stress effectively, and establishing healthy sleep habits.
 By focusing on prevention and behavior changes, it dramatically cuts down on the time and money spent on medical treatment and creates healthier individuals and communities.

 According to the CDC, half of all Americans have at least one of the three key risk factors for heart disease and this is the leading cause of death in the United States.
 The average American engages in “unhealthy behaviors that put them at high risk for heart disease and cancer,” said Dr. Spring, a professor of preventive medicine at Northwestern University Feinberg School of Medicine, in a statement.

 With all the health advice available to us these days, it can be overwhelming to know where to start.
 And, even if we’re making these changes, how will we know whether they’re working?

 Tracking Healthy Habits

-Luckily, we live in an era where tracking behavior and measuring results is easy.
+Luckily, we live in an era where tracking behavior and measuring results are easy.
 Modern health technology allows us to easily set specific yet attainable goals.
 Want to clean up your diet?
-There are apps that allow you make sure you’re eating at least 10 servings of vegetables, or drinking at least 64 oz of water each day.
+There are apps that allow you to make sure you’re eating at least 10 servings of vegetables, or drinking at least 64 oz of water each day.
 Need to get off the couch?
-There is an abundance of smartwatches and fitness bands that remind you to walk at least 10,000 steps everyday.
+There is an abundance of smartwatches and fitness bands that remind you to walk at least 10,000 steps every day.
 Need to improve your sleep quality?
 Yup, you’ve guessed it – there are apps and devices for that, too.